code-flu/competitive-programming-solutions/README.md

-The purpose of this repository is to publish answers to questions asked on various sites during competitive programming competitions.
+The purpose of this repository is to publish solutions to problems asked on various sites during competitive programming competitions.

 [Techgig](https://github.com/code-flu/problems/tree/main/techgig)
  - [Tom and Jerry](https://github.com/code-flu/problems/tree/main/techgig/tom_and_jerry)